wohshon/openshift-infinispan-cross-site-demo/index.md

 ### Environment setup

+#### On Public Cloud

 I have access to 2 running OCP clusters in AWS, all in ap-southeast region.
 For this demo, having the clusters deployed in a public cloud is **crucial** as I will be using the `LoadBalancer` ingress to connect the 2 RHDG clusters.
-For on premise setup, the other option is to use a `NodePort`, I have yet to try it.
+For on premise setup, the other option is to use a `NodePort`, I have yet to try it (updated in the next section).
-For the LoadBalancer ingress, the Infinispan Operator [checks](https://github.com/infinispan/infinispan-operator/blob/af542c4e456b42a962b1a07fe62f8559c23ec784/pkg/controller/infinispan/xsite.go#L206) for the `Service`'s object `LoadBalancer: ingress` value, so if you try to hack it with the `ExternalIPs` of your own load balancer, it will not work.
+For the LoadBalancer ingress, the Infinispan Operator [checks](https://github.com/infinispan/infinispan-operator/blob/af542c4e456b42a962b1a07fe62f8559c23ec784/pkg/controller/infinispan/xsite.go#L206) for the `Service`'s object `LoadBalancer: ingress` value, so your cloud provider needs to implement it correctly,  hacking it with the `ExternalIPs` of your own load balancer, will not work.

+#### On Premise (** updated **)

+This was tested using 2 OCP clusters that are installed on premise.
+After the initial test which failed (Got a `Generic error in managing x-site coordinators` error message).
+I tore down everything and setup from scratch.
+This time round, I let the clusters negotiate the x-site handshakes a little longer and I found that the clusters did connect to each other.

+    $ oc logs -f example-infinispan-0 | grep x-site
+    15:36:50,046 INFO  (jgroups-5,example-infinispan-0-11602) [org.infinispan.XSITE] ISPN000439: Received new x-site view: [c1]
+    15:37:01,112 INFO  (jgroups-5,example-infinispan-0-11602) [org.infinispan.XSITE] ISPN000439: Received new x-site view: [c1, c2]

 #### Setting up the base environment